pinkimy/pinkimy/README.md

 ## Hi there!
 I'm Anton 👋

-I'm a Python Developer from Dnipro, Ukraine.
+I'm a **Python & JavaScript Developer** from Dnipro, Ukraine.
-I enjoy building Telegram bots, backend APIs, and solving algorithmic problems.
+I enjoy building **Telegram bots, backend APIs, and full-stack applications**.
 Currently looking for a **remote** or **Dnipro-based** job — full-time or part-time.

 ---